-Western Michigan University encourages all employees, members of boards, volunteers, contractors, and other individuals acting on behalf of or providing services to the University, acting in good faith, to report facts they perceive as being a violation of law and/or University policy or rules involving University property and/or financial resources; or misappropriation or gross abuse of University property and/or financial resources.
+Western Michigan University encourages all students, employees, members of boards, volunteers, contractors, and other individuals acting on behalf of or providing services to the University to report acts they in good faith perceive as being a violation of law and/or University policy, rules, or other requirements.
+This policy is intended to encourage the disclosure to the appropriate officials so that prompt and appropriate action can be taken.

-Individuals may not retaliate against any other individual who has made in good faith a report of violation.
+The University is committed to protecting individuals from interference in making a good-faith report of violation under this policy and from retaliation as a result of such good-faith reporting.
+Individuals may not retaliate against any other individual on the basis of that individual making a good faith report of a violation.
 Individuals may not use or attempt to use authority or influence related to their University position or association to interfere with another individual’s rights to make a report of violation as provided for in this policy.

 False or misleading information or report of violation

-In accordance with the provisions of applicable law, an individual shall not be discharged, receive or be threatened with adverse employment action, or otherwise be retaliated against regarding the individual’s compensation, terms, conditions, location, or privileges of employment on the basis that the individual, or a person acting on behalf of the individual, makes a good faith report of violation, or because an individual is requested by a public body or court to participate in an authorized investigation, hearing, or inquiry, or a court action.
+In accordance with the provisions of applicable law, an individual shall not be discharged, receive or be threatened with adverse employment action, or otherwise be retaliated against regarding the individual’s compensation, terms, conditions, location, or privileges of employment on the basis that the individual, or a person acting on behalf of the individual, makes a good faith report of violation, or because an individual is requested by a public body or court to participate in an authorized investigation, hearing, inquiry, or court action.

 An individual whom the University finds to have taken such retaliatory action against an individual who has filed a report of violation is subject to action deemed appropriate by the University, which may include discipline up to and including termination from the University.

-(Approved by the WMU Board of Trustees July 23, 2010.)
+Approved by the WMU Board of Trustees July 8, 2015.